borntofrappe/Practice-Front-End-Web-Development/D3 Infograph Price of Carburant/README.md

 A few thoughts jotted down while developing the application.

+### Update 14/11

+Honestly, I thought I'd be done by Wednesday, but I still have a long way to go to finish the visualization.
+As I reminder, the visualization I am trying to emulate is [this one](https://www.lemonde.fr/les-decodeurs/article/2018/11/09/petit-manuel-a-lire-avant-de-debattre-de-la-hausse-des-prix-du-carburant_5381196_4355770.html) and what is left is mostly text.
+Just a couple of visualizations benefiting from data binding.

 ### Update 13/11

 With all the visualizations completed, it is a matter of crafting the infograph as a whole.
 In the development I discovered better and better ways to craft the visualizations, to the point that even the first couple of folders in this very project contain D3 logic I consider rather hack-y.